-- James Nachtwey, "War Photographer" - "Deadline Every Second: On Assignment with Twelve Associated Press Photojournalists" - Multimedia story-telling, including Mediastorm and the New York Times "One in Eight Million"
+- James Nachtwey, "War Photographer"

+- Multimedia story-telling, including the New York Times "One in Eight Million"

 - Eddie Adams, "An Unlikely Weapon"

 - Dave LaBelle, "The Lesson"

 - Bill Frakes, Straw Hat Visuals

-- National and regional award-winning photographs

-- Sports photography

-- Ethics and the law in photojournalism

-- The business of the profession: making a living doing photography

-- Current controversies, such as digital manipulation and photo illustration

-REQUIRED READING - nyt.com, 30-60 minutes a day.
+Media Storm Blue Chalk REQUIRED READING - nyt.com, 30-60 minutes a day.
 Also follow a number of other divergent news sources like PBS, NPR, as well as other online news sites.
 Be informed.
 RECOMMENDED TEXTS: These books are not required course reading, but I urge you to read them if you are serious about your work in photography.

-Photojournalism - The Professionals' Approach: Seventh Edition, Kenneth Kobre
+Photojournalism - The Professionals' Approach: Seventh Edition, Kenneth Kobre ISBN 978-0-7506-8593-1

-ISBN 978-0-7506-8593-1

-Truth Needs No Ally, Howard Chapnick ISBN 0-8262-0955-6

-Get The Picture, John Morris ISBN 0-679-45258-3
+Truth Needs No Ally, Howard Chapnick ISBN 0-8262-0955-6 Get The Picture, John Morris ISBN 0-679-45258-3